zulvkr/zulvkr.github.io/src/posts/conditional-render-by-tags-eleventy.md

 date: 2021-06-17
 tags:
   - post
-  - eleventy
+  - Eleventy
-  - nunjucks
+  - Nunjucks
-  - javascript
+  - Javascript
 ---

 Nunjucks are funny templating language.
 It seems to have a lot of unusual behavior that doesn't match with JavaScript syntax.
 Maybe because it's inspired by Jinja 2 that makes it has some Python characteristics.